ataberk-xyz/ataberk-xyz.github.io/_posts/2019-08-03-hackthebox-fortune-writeup-eng.md

 ## Part I

-At first, we are starting with port enumeration.
+At first, we will start with port enumeration.

 ```nmap 10.10.10.127 -sC -sV -p-```